 Family History Institute of Southwest Virginia

-For those people coming from out of town, we always try to get together for dinner on Friday night to give everyone a chance to talk with old acquaintances and WCGHA volunteers.
+For those people coming from outside the local area, we always try to get together for dinner on Friday night to give everyone a chance to talk with old acquaintances and WCGHA volunteers.
 We also arrange for our research library to be open on Sunday for anyone who wants to get some research done before they leave town.